nanochess/ecsbasic/README.md

 String support allows comparison between strings, string concatenation, and assorted functions.
 There's no support for arrays of strings.

 Currently, the number input only allows for 16-bit integers, that are translated to floating-point.
 However, the number output is able to show fractions, and exponents.

+If you get an error, you can do debugging of the program by using PRINT to see the variables, and using GOTO to re-enter a program.
+RUN resets all variables.

 ![image](shot0004.gif)